Meredith Mickelson Sends Temperatures Soaring With Her New Bikini Photo Shoot

 The model recently posted two pictures on her Instagram page from her latest bikini photo shoot where she flaunted her sultry looks as well as her incredible body.

 In the snap, the 20-year-old model could be seen posing on the beach, wearing an animal-print bikini.
-The model lied on her belly and looked straight into the camera to strike a pose.
+The model was down on her belly, looking straight into the camera while striking a pose.
 In the process, Meredith exposed an ample amount of cleavage to titillate her fans.

-To spice things up, she covered her wet body in sand which added an additional tinge of sexiness to her look.
+To spice things up, she covered her wet body in sand, adding an additional tinge of sexiness to her look.

-The hottie wore minimal makeup, accessorized with stud earrings and let her silver tresses down to keep it stylish.
+The hottie wore minimal makeup, accessorized with stud earrings.
+She let her silver tresses down, keep the post stylish.

-As of this writing, and within less than 30 minutes of posting, the picture has racked up more than 21,000 likes and over 215 comments where fans and followers praised the model for her hot figure.
+As of this writing, and within less than 30 minutes of posting, the picture racked up more than 21,000 likes and more than 215 comments in which fans praised the model for her hot figure.

-Apart from her regular fans and followers, the picture was also liked by Lorena Rae, Isabelle Mathers, and Chase Carter, among other models.
+Apart from her regular followers, the picture was also liked by Lorena Rae, Isabelle Mathers and Chase Carter, among other models.

 “You are so beautiful, I am in love,” one of her fans commented on the picture.